How does the Debt Collection Services Quality Act (Wet Kwaliteit Incassodienstverlening, WKI) work within Payt?

-Payt will adjust the calculation of collection costs following changes to the legal requirements.
-For invoices of up to €266.67, collection fees will depend on the number of instalments not paid on time within a six-month period after a reminder.
+For instalment payments of up to € 266.67, the collection costs depend on the number of instalments that have not been paid on time within a period of six months after a reminder has been sent.

 Want to read more about this legislation?
 Read the announcement of this decree here (Dutch).